 WORK PARTIES: Three work party credit is required.
 A $20 fee for each work party not credited up to three.
 Check out the web page for ways of getting credit for work parties.
 Work parties start in April and continue through October.
 A work party is held each Wednesday from 5 to 7 PM and each second Wednesday of the month from 9-11 AM.
 Some special work parties will be held and are advertised at meetings and on our web page.
 If you have special conditions such as health problems or disabilities, work parties may be waived after making a request in writing to one of the officers.
 This will be considered on a case by case basis.
 Remember to sign the work party sheet to get credit.
 All ranges are closed during work parties and the first day of rifle deer season (some members hunt on ISA property).

 On the archery range use practice arrows on the hay bales and broad head arrows on the sand pit.

 Silhouette range can use only straight wall shells, like .22, .357, or .44.
 Do not use bottleneck shells.
 Clays can be used on this range.
 Please pick up empty shells and place all trash in the burn barrels.
 When shooting at clays, locate between the center and right houses and shoot center to right.
 This will prevent interfering with the pistol range.

 Upper pistol range is located between the club house and the rifle range.
 There are 7 and 25 yard targets.
 All firing line positions are covered and the black curtains form shell catchers.
-Any caliper can be used.
+Any pistol caliper can be used with straight wall shells.

 All ranges require shooting only at the shooting line when individual shooting is occurring.
 Only under group shooting controlled by accredited supervision can shooting occur at other locations.
 Specifically no tactical shooting can be permitted by an individual.